...

 How deep does the bass go?

 If it’s clear water, the bass goes 15-20 ft down.
 In the summer you can catch big bass, but they stay deeper where the water is cooler and has better oxygen.
+Although a Striper bass will travel to much deeper depths.

 How to fish for bass in deep water?